-Mr. Pestrichelli is compensated by a base salary and as equity owner of ZEGA, and therefore benefits indirectly from the revenue generated from ZEGA's Sub-Advisory Agreement with the Adviser.
+Mr. Pestrichelli is compensated by the Adviser with a base salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Fund.
+Ms. Pestrichelli is an equity owner of the Adviser, and therefore may benefit indirectly from the revenue generated by the Fund's Advisory Agreement with the Adviser.

 Description of Material Conflicts of Interest.
 The portfolio managers' management of "other accounts" may give rise to potential conflicts of interest in connection with their management of the Funds' investments, on the one hand, and the investments of the other accounts, on the other.
 The other accounts may have similar investment objectives or strategies as the Funds.
 A potential conflict of interest may arise as a result, whereby a portfolio manager could favor one account over another.
 Another potential conflict could include a portfolio manager's knowledge about the size, timing, and possible market impact of trades by a Fund, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
 For instance, the portfolio managers may receive fees from certain accounts that are higher than the fees received from the Funds, or receive a performance-based fee on certain accounts.
 In those instances, a portfolio manager has an incentive to favor the higher and/or performance-based fee accounts over the Funds.
-To mitigate these conflicts, the Adviser and the Sub-Advisers have each established policies and procedures to ensure that the purchase and sale of securities among all accounts the firms manage are fairly and equitably allocated.
+To mitigate these conflicts, the Adviser and the Sub-Adviser have each established policies and procedures to ensure that the purchase and sale of securities among all accounts the firms manage are fairly and equitably allocated.